 This event is more than just a collection of hair.
 It’s an opportunity for the community to stand with the children and their families and let them know that they are not alone.
 Most people don’t realize that when a child is diagnosed with cancer or a blood disorder, it’s as if the whole family is diagnosed with that illness too.
 In order for families to make it through such a difficult time, support is needed on all levels.
 This is our chance to show these brave children that hair does not matter, it’s the warrior behind the hair that does.
+Bald is beautiful!

-What you may not know is that there are approximately 150 new diagnoses of childhood cancer each year in B.C., with 350 children in active treatment and about 1200 in long-term follow up.
+What you may not know is that there are approximately 150 new diagnoses of childhood cancer each year in B.C., with 350 children in active treatment and about 1500 in long-term follow up.
 Though there has been tremendous progress in successfully treating children and adolescents with cancer, one in every five children diagnosed each year will not survive.
-A Childhood cancer diagnosis is devastating to the entire family.
+A childhood cancer diagnosis is devastating to the entire family.
 There is both a physical and psychological cost to families.
 Recognizing this, the oncology team at BC Children’s Hospital are working to find more effective and less invasive ways of treating children and at the same time raising awareness for childhood cancer.

 Where the Dollars are Spent

-The monies raised goes into programs that support our patients’ quality of life while undergoing treatments.
+We believe in complete transparency at Balding for Dollars and we want you to know that when you donate to us that your money actually helps families directly!
+The money raised goes into programs that support our patients’ quality of life while undergoing treatments and beyond.
 Balding for Dollars offers some pretty amazing programs to help improve life of not only the diagnosed children but also their siblings and parents as well.
-From our Teen and Family Adventure programs, to our Survivor Education Bursary program, to our Family Support program, to our funding for Childhood Cancer Research, the monies raised helps us do some amazing things.
-Your money is responsible for sending teens to university, helping families find accommodations while their children are in treatments, supporting local doctors while they research cures for cancers, giving medicines that are not covered by health insurance to children that need it, and by providing a fun and exciting escape from the hospital for teens and families through outdoor and local adventures!!
+From our Teen and Family Adventure programs, to our Survivor Education Bursary program, to our Family and Patient Support program, to our funding for Childhood Cancer Research, the money raised helps us do some amazing things.
+Your donations are responsible for sending teens to university, helping families find accommodations while their children are in treatments, supporting local clinical researchers while they develop treatments and fight for a cure, giving supplies that are not covered by health insurance to children that need it, and by providing a fun and exciting escape from the hospital for teens and families through outdoor and local adventures!